br33z3/br33z3.github.io/_pages/index.md

 ---
 layout: default
 ---
-# whoami
+# whoami - Berk Can Geyikçi

 <img align="right" style="margin:20px" width="391px" height="391px" src="https://avatars.githubusercontent.com/u/31792851?v=4">
 <p>
-3+ year experienced offensive cyber security specialist, holding OSCP, eWPTXv2, CRTP, OSWP and TSE certificates.
+3+ year experienced offensive cyber security specialist.
 At his first job, worked 2 years on Barikat Cyber Security Turkey as consultant.
 In this time period, involved with 100 different on-field or remote security projects to the both multinational and domestic companies belong to various industries.
+After that, Berk worked in Turkey's biggest ISP company called Turk Telecom A.S.
 </p>
 <p>
 Berk was selected to speak under the topic of <strong>Finding Hidden Gems in Temporary Mail Services</strong> in Recon Village at <strong>DEFCON 30</strong>.